Frans Geffels: Life

 He was born in Antwerp as the son of a laborer in a sugar refinery and a mother who operated a cheese shop.
 He trained in the guild year 1635/36 with Daniel Middeleer (also called Daniel Middeler and Daniël de Middelaer).
 Middeleer was a painter, printmaker and publisher.
 Geffels became a master in the local Guild of St. Luke some time between 18 September 1645 and 18 September 1646.
 By 1653 he was already abroad for some time.

 He was likely recruited to work in Mantua in 1659, by his fellow Flemish painter and architect Daniel van den Dyck.
 Van den Dyck had been appointed by duke Carlo II Gonzaga, Duke of Mantua as the prefetto delle fabbriche ('Prefect of the Buildings'), a position which combined the duties of official court painter, architect, surveyor of the Ducal construction program and engineer for theatrical stage design.
 Geffels was working as an architect at the court.

 Geffens spent some time in Vienna in 1660-1661 where he worked for the Imperial Court.
 He returned to Mantua where he became, like van den Dyck before him, prefetto delle fabbriche of the duke of Mantua in 1663.
-He took the place of his compatriot van den Dyck had died in the previous year.
+He took the place of his compatriot van den Dyck who had died in the previous year.
 In 1664 Geffens was granted citizenship of Mantua.
 He was described in official records as an artist who was skilled in creating devices for the theatre.

 Geffels remained in the service of the Dukes of Mantua for 30 years.
 He worked in 1667 in Vienna on commissions for Karl Eusebius, Prince of Liechtenstein.
 There existed a close relationship between the Viennese court and the dukes of Mantua through marital links.
 The Empress Dowager Eleonora Gonzaga (1630–1686) was the third wife of Emperor Ferdinand III and the sister of Charles II Gonzaga, Duke of Nevers.
 He also participated on a book containing the libretto by Francesco Sbarra for the opera Il pomo d'oro scored by Antonio Cesti, which was staged twice in July 1668 on the occasion of the marriage of Emperor Leopold I and Margaret Theresa of Spain.
 The book was illustrated with prints depicting the various sets used during the staging of the opera.
 The folio de luxe edition of the book holds a print designed and etched by Geffels showing the opera's performance with Emperor Leopold I and his bride in attendance.
 The theatre in which the opera was staged had been purpose-built on the occasion of the couple's wedding after a design by Ludovico Ottavio Burnacini.
 The theatre was destroyed during the Turkish siege of Vienna in 1683 and Geffens' print now serves as the sole evidence of the interior layout of the theatre.
 In the print, the imperial family is shown sitting at the front.
 In the foreground there is a row of soldiers.
 Geffels had himself worked on the illusionist ceiling paintings for the court theatre, which are also shown in the print.